Babies often sleep more or experience disrupted sleep for 24-48 hours after vaccination due to mild immune responses.

 The Role of Age in Post-Vaccine Sleep Behavior

-- Younger babies under six months tend to show more pronounced increases in daytime sleeping following shots because their nervous system is still developing sensitivity levels toward pain signals.
+- Younger babies under six months may show more obvious increases in daytime sleeping after shots because even small changes in comfort can affect their routines.

 Caring Tips Specific To Baby Age Groups Post-Vaccine Sleep Changes